OC

 • Not paired after restart — Ensure extension files exist for both users where applicable: /root/.openclaw/extensions/airlock/ (CLI) and /home/openclaw/.openclaw/extensions/airlock/ (service).

-• No approver available (pairing stale) — The pairing was revoked from the mobile app.
+• No approver available (pairing stale) — The pairing was revoked from the Mobile Approver.
 Generate a new pre-generated code, update pairingCode in config, then run openclaw airlock pair again.

-• Access denied: pairing_revoked — The mobile app user revoked the pairing.
+• Access denied: pairing_revoked — The Mobile Approver user revoked the pairing.
 The plugin automatically clears stale state.
 Generate a new code and re-pair.

 • Approval timed out — The approver did not respond within the timeout.
-Increase timeoutMs if needed, or check the approver mobile app is reachable.
+Increase timeoutMs if needed, or check the Mobile Approver is reachable.

-• Consent denied — Re-authorize in the mobile app, then run openclaw airlock consent again.
+• Consent denied — Re-authorize in the Mobile Approver, then run openclaw airlock consent again.

 • Gateway connectivity — Run openclaw airlock setup and test the gateway directly: